 - Be prepared to discuss your diet and your smoking and exercise habits.
-If you don't already follow a diet or exercise routine, talk to your doctor about getting started.
+If you don't already follow a diet or exercise routine, talk to your care provider about getting started.

-For heart disease, some basic questions to ask your doctor include:
+For heart disease, some basic questions to ask your health care provider include:

 - What is likely causing my symptoms or condition?

 - What are other possible causes for my symptoms or condition?

 - What tests will I need?

 - Is there a generic alternative to the medicine you're prescribing?

 - What are alternatives to the primary approach you're suggesting?

 - What foods should I eat or avoid?

 - What's an appropriate level of physical activity?